Become An Egg Donor

-The gift of life through egg donation is a truly valuable and honourable act.
-It takes a very special person to want to give such a gift to a woman whose only hope of experiencing the joys of parenthood is by using donor eggs.
+It takes a very special person to give some of her eggs to another woman whose only hope of experiencing the joys of parenthood is by using donor eggs.

-Egg donors receive a fertility check, infection screening, and are compensated £750 in line with HFEA guidance.
+Egg donors receive a free fertility check, infection screening and are compensated £750 in line with HFEA guidance.

-To donate your eggs you have to be fit, healthy, aged between 18 and 35 years and have two normal ovaries.
+To donate your eggs in the UK you have to be fit, healthy, aged between 18 and 35 years and have two normal ovaries.

 Egg donors must also have:

 - No personal family history of inheritable disorders